-I’m sure you’ve read about the dangers of fluoride and other chemicals in our toothpaste – in fact, I’m guess that’s why you’re here, reading this.
+I’m sure you’ve read about the dangers of fluoride and other chemicals in our toothpaste – in fact, I guess that’s why you’re here, reading this.

 I’m right there with you, not wanting to use – or especially have my kids use – toothpaste from the drugstore shelves, but also?
-Kind of not wanting to pay the hefty price tag of natural toothpastes either.
+I do not want to pay the hefty price tag of natural toothpaste either.

-I’m sorry to say though, that it took me forevvvver to get around to making my own toothpaste.
-My classic, overthinking self kept going through scenarios like “what will I put it in?
-I don’t want to spoon it out of a jar! where does a person even buy toothpaste tubes?
+I’m sorry to say, though, that it took me forever to get around to making my own toothpaste.
+My classic, overthinking self kept going through scenarios like “What will I put it in?
+I don’t want to spoon it out of a jar!
+Where does a person even buy toothpaste tubes?
 This is too much work”.

 But I kept making excuses because I wasn’t too worried about it – I had homemade tooth powder – and I didn’t want to make a mess.